Samsung Q90R and Q70R Comparison Review – Which one should you choose?

 How does Q90R’s QLED technology compare to OLED?

 I’ve read other reviews about the Q90R and have seen the claims regarding how this display rivals an OLED TV in picture quality.
 I must say I had my doubts about this claim until I saw the Q90R with my own eyes.
-I now have to agree – If I didn’t know any better I would or could have believed I was looking at an OLED TV.
+I now have to agree – if I didn’t know any better I would or could have believed I was looking at an OLED TV.
 That’s just how close the picture quality of the Q90R is to an OLED display when viewing high-quality content.
-I very was impressed.
+I was very impressed.

 Even though I wasn’t able to compare the Q90R directly to an OLED TV, I will still give the edge to OLED technology for having the best overall picture quality, and this is due to OLED’s outstanding contrast and black level capabilities.
 And I believe these statements would be confirmed if I was able to compare an OLED and QLED TV side-by-side.

 Have any comments about this post.
 Please leave them below.